U.S. eavesdropping agency chief, top deputy expected to depart soon

 Alexander has served as NSA director since August 2005, making him its longest-serving chief.
 He also serves as commander of a related military unit, the U.S. Cyber Command.

-Alexander, who has vigorously defended the NSA's activities as lawful and necessary to detect and disrupt terrorist plots, has previously said he planned to leave in the spring.
+Alexander, who has vigorously defended the NSA's activities as lawful and necessary to detect and disrupt terrorist plots, said previously he planned to leave in the first half of 2014.

 Inglis, who began his NSA career as a computer security scientist, has been the NSA's second-ranking official since 2006.

-While both men are leaving voluntarily, the dual vacancies give Obama an opportunity both to install new leadership following Snowden's revelations and to decide whether the NSA and Cyber Command should have separate leaders.
+While both Alexander and Inglis are leaving voluntarily, the dual vacancies give Obama an opportunity to install new leadership following Snowden's revelations and to decide whether the NSA and Cyber Command should have separate leaders.

 Cyber Command, which has grown significantly in recent years, has the authority to engage in both defensive and offensive operations in cyberspace.
 Many NSA veterans argue that having the same person lead the spy agency and Cyber Command diminishes the emphasis on the NSA's work and its unique capabilities.

 Rogers has been the Navy's top cyber commander since September 2011.
-Prior to that, he was director of intelligence for the U.S. Joint Chiefs of Staff and for the U.S. Pacific Command.
+Before that, he was director of intelligence for the U.S. Joint Chiefs of Staff and for the U.S. Pacific Command.

 Rogers is "a good leader, very insightful and well thought of within the community," said a U.S. defense official who was not authorized to speak publicly on the matter.